Choosing an HR software

 What is the difference between HRIS and HRMS?

-HRIS and HRMS are often used interchangeably.
-The truth is a lot more complicated, but in general HRIS is a more basic system than HRMS.
+While a Human Resource Information System and Human Resource Management System are often used interchangeably, they differ in scope.
+The truth is a lot more complicated, but generally, an HRIS is the more basic of the two.

-Comparing HRIS to HRMS is a lot like comparing a filing cabinet to a digital workspace.
-Both will systematically file your important data, but HRMS goes a step further by giving you greater tools to analyse that data and draw insights.
+Comparing them is a lot like comparing a filing cabinet to a digital workspace.
+Both help to organise your important data, but HRMS goes a step further by giving you greater tools to analyse that data and draw insights.

 Feature | What it does |